JurgenVanGorp/Home-Assistant-on-Raspberry-Pi-Native/README.md

+# DRAFT - DO NOT USE YET

 # Native Home-Assistant installation on a Raspberry-Pi
 Native Home Assistant installation on a Raspberry Pi without using the Docker image.

 ## ASSUMPTIONS

 * You have some experience with Raspberry Pi.
 Installing Home Assistant with Docker is easier, but you have less control.
-In this case the control is needed for direct MCP23017 control over I2C.
+* Beware: this installation instruction was written on 30-Oct-2021.
+Time change, and this information may be outdated when you read it.
+* This instruction was created using a Raspberry Pi 3 B+
+* You have the Raspberry installed native with e.g. the [Raspberry Pi Imager](https://www.raspberrypi.com/software/) and the Raspbian OS.
+  * For performance reasons I recommend to install the Raspberry Pi OS Lite (i.e. without the graphical interface)

+## Why installing Home Assistant Native?

+Know why you want to install Home-Assistant native, it is not the easiest.
+I did it because I needed more control for directly driving an MCP23017 over I2C.
+I had instabilities when using the Docker version with the built-in MCP23017 library.
 * If you prefer doing it the easy way: [the Home Assistant home](https://www.home-assistant.io/installation "The one and only Home Assistant") provides an excellent description of how to do this.
 * A bit more complex instruction [can also be found in Github.io](https://sensorsiot.github.io/IOTstack/Containers/Home-Assistant/)

+## Setting up the Raspberry Pi

+If your Raspberry Pi is already fully up and running and on the network, you may want to skip this step.